21st-centuryman/21st-centuryman.github.io/content/crackhead_futurist.md

 We need more crackhead futurist inc everywhere.
 This is not a Swedish issue.
 This is a humanity issue.

-The one thing I can say about Elon that got from that book is that Man is thinking about humanity, he does not care about nations, politics, or regulation.
+The one thing I can say about Elon that got from that book is that he is thinking about humanity, he does not care about nations, politics, or regulation.
 Despite being a massive asshole, at least he gets it done.

 When I was 8 Thomas Edison was my hero.
 I knew from day one what I wanted to become.
 An Inventor.

 I even promised my friend I would build him a lightsaber.
 I don’t talk to this friend anymore, but I intend to keep that promise.
 I am therefore asking myself if regulations are the reason I am not building or maybe it is just the excuse I am using for not building something that matters.
-To be honest, I am writing this post drunk instead of building something that matters.
+To be honest, I am writing this post after a night out instead of building something that matters.

  I’m reminded of a tweet I saw recently on X.